php-dev-br/laravel-doc-pt-br/requests.md

 Laravel allows you to keep input from one request during the next request.
 This feature is particularly useful for re-populating forms after detecting validation errors.
 However, if you are using Laravel's included [validation features](validation.md), it is possible that you will not need to manually use these session input flashing methods directly, as some of Laravel's built-in validation facilities will call them automatically.

 <a name="flashing-input-to-the-session"></a>

-#### Flashing Input to the Session
+#### Flashing Input To The Session

 The `flash` method on the `Illuminate\Http\Request` class will flash the current input to the [session](session.md) so that it is available during the user's next request to the application:

     $request->flash();